Anthony-Jerez/ai201-project6-cinelog-starter/pr-response.md

 # PR Response Doc — CineLog Watchlist Feature

 ## AI Usage
-I used Claude Code throughout this PR, mainly for three things.

 First, codebase orientation before writing anything.
 Before renaming `save_to_watchlist`, I had it grep the repo for every call site so I knew the rename was safe.
 Before writing the dedup check, I had it walk through `add_to_collection()`'s existing pattern in services/collection_service.py so the watchlist version followed the same convention instead of inventing something new.